Time Management Skills

 Scheduling

 The final step of the process requires arranging priorities according to a timeline.
 Some tasks require the feedback and/or contribution of others, and this is another instance where communication skills are necessary.
-Scheduling can be made easier through the use of software like Todoist.
+Scheduling can be made easier through the use of time management tools like Todoist.

 Record keeping